PublicDataWorks/instance_files_pm/README.md

 ## OTHER RESOURCES

-### Development Resources

-Follow this [link](https://github.com/PublicDataWorks/pdm-docs/blob/801161388cd5fffeeaf23ebcaef83e993cad2cef/docs/technical-content/development-resources.md) to view the development resources for the application.

 ### Contact App Maintainers

-Follow this [link](https://github.com/PublicDataWorks/pdm-docs/blob/801161388cd5fffeeaf23ebcaef83e993cad2cef/docs/common-content/communications.md) to get in contact with the maintainers of the application.
+Follow this [link](https://publicdataworks.github.io/pdm-docs/common-content/communications.html) to get in contact with the maintainers of the application.

 ### FAQ

-Follow this [link](https://github.com/PublicDataWorks/pdm-docs/blob/801161388cd5fffeeaf23ebcaef83e993cad2cef/docs/technical-content/faq.md) to view the useful technical tools and FAQ.
+Follow this [link](https://publicdataworks.github.io/pdm-docs/technical-content/faq.html) to view the useful technical tools and FAQ.